vifeng/TicketToTheMoon/tickettothemoon_BackEnd/DEVLOG.md

 ### Recompile and clean the workspace

+If you change an entity, a record or a mapper file, you need to rebuild the project to generate the code.
+It is not done automatically.
+In vsCode **CTL+ SHIFT+P > Java : clean java langage server workspace** to rebuild the project.

 1. manual solution
-   If you change an entity, a record or a mapper file, you need to rebuild the project to generate the code.
-It is not done automatically. in vsCode CTL+ SHIFT+P > Java : clean java langage server workspace to rebuild the project.
-Or you can use the following gradle tasks :
+   You can use the following gradle tasks :

 ```shell
 gradle mapstructGenerate